FreakySneaky787/Simple-Organizer/README.md

 - Drag-and-drop requires the `tkdnd` Tcl extension (silently disabled if absent)
 - Network drives untested
 - macOS not supported
+- On Linux, dialog and toast windows have square corners (rounded corners rely on Windows-only transparency)

 ---